Table of Contents

-In renters insurance, an interested party, also known as an additional interest or additional interested party, is a person or company who will be informed if you make changes to your policy.
+In renters insurance, an interested party, also known as an additional interest or party of interest, is a person or company who will be informed if you make changes to your policy.

-In other words, if you modify, cancel, or fail to renew your renters insurance policy, your provider will tell the interested party (most likely your landlord) about it.
+In other words, if you modify, fail to renew, or cancel your renter insurance policy, your insurer will tell the interested party (most likely your landlord) about it.
 Note that usually, renters insurance automatically renews, so there’s no chance of this happening by accident.

 Why do landlords want to be listed as interested parties?